muarshad01/Quran_Progress/14_surah_ibrahim.md

 ***

-* 9–14: Past Nations and Their Rejection of Prophets
+### 9–14: Past Nations and Their Rejection of Prophets
+* Only Allah knows how many they were

 ***